 Paul Zerdin has helped make ventriloquism cool again.
-From the Royal Variety Performance to the Edinburgh Fringe Festival, to India’s comedy circuit, Montreal’s Just For Laughs and UK tours with his Sponge Fest show and forthcoming Puppet Master tour.
-Paul’s fresh twist on this traditional comedy art has impressed everyone from Her Majesty the Queen onwards.
+From the Royal Variety Performance to the Edinburgh Fringe Festival, to India’s comedy circuit, Montreal’s Just For Laughs; and UK tours with his Sponge Fest show and Puppet Master tour.
+Paul’s fresh twist on this traditional comedy art has impressed everyone from Her Majesty the Queen onward.

-Paul can be seen regularly at comedy venues nationwide, with his unique style of comedy and with it’s mass appeal he has become much sought after in the corporate and after dinner market all over the world.
-He regularly entertains blue chip companies both in caberet and as an awards host, most recent clients being; ISP Awards, BDF Star Ball, Jaguar, British Gas, Dell and Walkers.
+Paul can be seen regularly at comedy venues nationwide.
+With his unique style of comedy and with it’s mass appeal; he has become much sought after in the corporate events and after dinner market all over the world.
+He regularly entertains blue chip companies both in cabaret and as an awards host, most recent clients being; ISP Awards, BDF Star Ball, Jaguar, British Gas, Dell and Walkers.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 Reviving the unfashionable art of ventriloquism